Ronkahn21/grove/docs/designs/topology.md

   - If ClusterTopology CR creation fails → operator exits with error
   - Operator generates KAI Topology CR
   - If KAI Topology creation fails → reflected in ClusterTopology Ready condition and LastErrors (not operator failure)
-- If `clusterTopology.enabled: false`: topology features disabled
+- If `clusterTopology.enabled: false`: topology features disabled, ClusterTopology CR remains (operator does not modify or delete it)

 **Configuration Validation:**